Continuing Education Activity

 iv) Medication for shift work disorder - armodafinil

 Selective serotonin reuptake inhibitors (SSRIs) should be the first-line pharmacotherapy for binge eating disorder.
 Antiepileptic medications or medications used for ADHD are an option if a patient fails one or two courses of SSRI.
 Randomized controlled trials have reported a promising role of topiramate, lisdexamfetamine, and methylphenidate in causing abstinence from binge eating disorder as well as in weight reduction.
 Limitations for using these medications have been due to the side effects of these medications.
 Topiramate can cause somnolence, paraesthesias, and cognitive impairment.
 Lisdexamfetamine and methylphenidate may cause anorexia, gastrointestinal disorder, headache, insomnia, sympathetic nervous system arousal, as well as dependence, and potential misuse.
+Lisdexamfetamine is FDA-approved for the treatment of moderate to severe BED in adults aged 18 to 55.

 3) Obesity or weight loss treatment: Most of the patients with binge eating disorder seek treatment for weight reduction rather than binge eating.
 All obese patients should be evaluated closely for binge eating disorder.